List of Teenage Mutant Ninja Turtles (2012 TV series) characters

-This is a list of characters from Teenage Mutant Ninja Turtles.
+This is a list of characters from the 2012 Teenage Mutant Ninja Turtles series.
 It is an American animated series based on the eponymous characters.
 It premiered on Nickelodeon in the United States on September 28, 2012.
 It also premiered on YTV in Canada on September 29, 2012.

 Main characters

 Heroes

 The Teenage Mutant Ninja Turtles is a team of anthropomorphic red-eared slider turtle mutants who have been hidden ever since their mutations within the sewers of New York City and usually go up to the surface only in the night time.